alexioana/text2image_search/approach.md

 Sometimes there are easy prompts it gets wrong too:
 * carrot
 * submarine
+* crocodile

+Sometimes the prompt tries finding something outside of the distribution of our dataset, and finds whatever is closest to the prompt semantically.
+For *submarine*, it returns pictures of the sea but no actual sub.
+For *carrot*, it finds pictures of a number of different vegetables.

 The image retrieval does a pretty good job when faced with prompts that are pretty explicit and simple, common things.
 However, when some degree of specificity is included, for instance: